ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

     - Amumu.
     - Kayn.
     - Zac.
-  - Felt like I let me team down by dying a lot for objectives and losing fights.s
+  - Felt like I let me team down by dying a lot for objectives and losing fights.
 - Gym!
   - Flex.